eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 What remains to be seen for me is:

-1. Will Better Choices adopt Approval voting in the first round to address the vote-splitting issue?
+1. Will Better Choices adopt Approval voting in the first round to address the vote splitting issue?
 2. Will this proposal actually *play* to voters?
 Will voters vote "yes" if it's on the ballot<d-footnote>Complex systems like <a href="https://ballotpedia.org/Eugene,_Oregon,_Measure_20-349,_STAR_Voting_for_Mayor_and_City_Council_Elections_Initiative_(May_2024)">STAR voting</a> and RCV have a tendency to be murdered at the ballot box.
 STAR lost in 2024 with over 64% voting "no".
 Can Better Choices succeed where others have failed?</d-footnote>?
 Will we see unbiased usability studies that show voters can understand the ballot and the system?
 3. Will this system be able to weather Condorcet cycles in a way that maintains voter confidence and legitimacy?